Roles And Responsibilities Of A Committee Management (Board Of Directors)

 5. Seek Mentorship

 Mentorship can be a powerful catalyst for growth.
-Identify individuals within the organisation who have experience on the Management Committee or in leadership roles.
+Identify individuals within the organisation with experience on the Management Committee or leadership roles.
 Seek their guidance, learn from their experiences, and let their mentorship guide your journey toward committee membership.

 6. Volunteer for Relevant Initiatives

 Demonstrate your commitment and capability by actively volunteering for initiatives aligned with the organisation's strategic goals.
-Taking a hands-on approach not only showcases your dedication but also provides tangible evidence of your ability to contribute effectively.
+A hands-on approach showcases your dedication and provides tangible evidence of your ability to contribute effectively.

 7. Attend Training and Development Opportunities